-In the lead-up to our two major events, the Clean and Green Week and Primary School June Camp, we tend to have more CCA sessions as preparations intensify.
+In the lead-up to our two major events, the Clean and Green Week and Secondary School Green Conference, we tend to have more CCA sessions as preparations intensify.

 During the school holidays, we also have CCA sessions to carry out our year-end projects such as the collection and resale of second-hand books and uniforms.

 Is Green Council fun?

 Of course!
 Although proposal writing and editing may sometimes be tedious, all Green Councilors have the choice to take up projects that they have a deep interest in, which they are eager to see the success of.
 We’re sure everyone has issues that they are deeply concerned about and want to see positive changes made, and for us these issues are the various environmental issues like resource depletion, food waste, loss in biodiversity…being in Green Council gives us the opportunity to work towards advancing the positive changes we want to see in the environment and that’s definitely fun and interesting!

 What characteristics should Green Councillors have?

 We look out for three qualities, passion, commitment, and responsibility.